cktang88/viz-proj/README.md

 ```

 - the LAB to RGB color space conversion was necessary because CSS does not natively support using LAB colors.
-We generated colors in LAB and mapped them to RGB when displaying using the following lab2rgb function derived from [antimatter15](https://github.com/antimatter15/rgb-lab) github.
+We generated colors in LAB and mapped them to RGB when displaying using the following lab2rgb function derived from [antimatter15's github](https://github.com/antimatter15/rgb-lab).
 The math behind the color conversion was non-trivial which is why we did not just implement it ourselves.
 ```js
 function lab2rgb(lab){ // non-trivial conversion code taken from https://github.com/antimatter15/rgb-lab
     var y = (lab[0] + 16) / 116,